Gediontkd/photo-upload-app/README.md

 # Photo Upload Application

+This project is a full-stack application for uploading, displaying, and managing photos with a backend built using FastAPI and a frontend built with React.
 This application consists of a backend service and a frontend service, both of which can be run using Docker.
 This guide will help you set up and run the application for testing purposes.

 ## Prerequisites